Thomas, Lord of Coucy: Death

 Louis VI continued to press his advantage against Thomas by leading a host of men directly to the center of Thomas' power at Coucy.
 This action was spurred on by a number of bishops and notable men of France, most prominently the distinguished Count Ralph of Vermandois.
 Encouraged by his religious fervor and the revenge he wished to bestow on behalf of the church, Louis VI ignored reports of ambushes and the strength of Thomas' holdings in Coucy.

 On their way to the castle, Count Ralph came upon a small skirmish with Thomas of Marle present.
 Thomas had already been knocked from his mount when Ralph arrived and, moving quickly, Ralph struck Thomas with his sword and dealt a mortal wound.
 Taken captive alive, Thomas was brought before King Louis VI who commanded that he be returned to Laon.

 The next day, Louis confiscated Thomas' estates and tore down the enclosures he had built in preparation for war before returning to Laon to deal with his disloyal vassal.
 Regardless of threats or force, Thomas refused to free the merchants that he had been holding captive despite their rite of safe conduct.
 Louis gave Thomas' wife, Melisende of Crecy, permission to come to her husband's bedside.

-The wounds he received in battle caused him excruciating pain, yet he was reluctant to make his final confession and receive the viaticum.
-When he conceded to receiving last rites, the Lord did not want him to receive the holy sacrament.
-Just as Thomas raised his neck to speak to the priest, it twisted back and broke on the spot.
-Thus, bereft of the Eucharist, Thomas of Marle died.
+The wounds he received in battle caused him severe suffering.
+According to the abbot Suger of Saint-Denis, Thomas long resisted making a final confession and receiving the Viaticum, and when he finally appeared willing to do so, he was unable to receive the sacrament before his death.
+Suger presents Thomas’s death without the Eucharist as a sign of divine judgment on his life.

 After his death, Louis VI released all of Thomas' prisoners and relieved his wife and sons of a great portion of their wealth before returning to Paris.
 Thomas' first born son, Enguerrand II, became the next Lord of Coucy and their remaining lands.